Finnoy Travel - Travel Stories and Reviews

 Time in Stockholm

 After breakfast, it was time to exit the ferry and explore Stockholm.
-Silja Symphony arrived at 10 am at Värtahamnen Terminal in Stockholm so we took a metro from Gärdet station to the centre.
+Silja Symphony arrived at 10 am at Värtahamnen Terminal in Stockholm, so we took a metro from Gärdet station to the centre.
 It is also possible to walk to the centre in one hour if the weather is good enough.

 On this occasion, we visited Stokcohlm's Old Town to experience its Christmas Market and then proceeded to another Christmas Market at Skansen.
 Following these outdoor activities, we enjoyed a delicious lunch, but time quickly passed, prompting us to return to the ferry to begin the inbound journey.